le0li9ht/ThreatHunting/Linux/PAM/StealingCredentials/ReadMe.md

 ![image](https://github.com/user-attachments/assets/e5021065-7e31-4744-804d-8bf18cf60bcf)

+At the time of writing this module the virustotal did not even flagged this module as malicious

 #### Step 1: Install Development Package for PAM Modules
 You need to install libpam0g-dev because it provides the header files and libraries required to compile custom PAM modules